prstoetzer/SatPass/Readme.md

 - A pass already in progress when the search window ends is not printed.
 - Very brief, low-elevation passes (shorter than the coarse scan step) may be missed; see tuning below.

 For serious or long-range prediction, use an SGP4-based tool.
-SATPASS is intended as a lightweight, self-contained predictor for fun and quick planning on period hardware.
+SatPass is intended as a lightweight, self-contained predictor for fun and quick planning on period hardware.

 -----